-The Company is subject to various claims and pending or threatened lawsuits in the normal course of our business.
-The Company is not currently a party to any legal proceedings that it believes would have a material adverse effect on its financial position, results of operations, or cash flows.
+We are subject to various claims and pending or threatened lawsuits in the normal course of our business.
+The Company is not currently a party to any legal proceedings that it believes would have a material adverse effect on our financial position, results of operations, or cash flows.